2023 Solar Incentives Guide for Burke Centre, VA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
-The solar system has to have been installed on a property you own after January 1, 2006 for you to claim the credit.
-The ITC initially covered 30% of all system costs (panels, equipment, labor and accessories), although this amount has fluctuated slightly over time between 26-30%.
+The ITC applies to solar panels installed on your primary or secondary residence in the United States.
+The solar system must have been installed after January 1, 2006, on a property owned by you for you to claim the credit.
+The ITC originally paid out 30% of all costs (panels, accessories, equipment and labor), although this amount has fluctuated slightly over the years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the claim amount.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
-Now, solar installation projects started after January 1, 2022 and completed by the end of 2032 can qualify for a 30% tax credit.
-This percentage will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now called the Clean Energy Credit.
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.

 State & Local Solar Incentives